bitwarden/help/_articles/directory-connector/gsuite-directory.md

 tags: []
 ---

-This article will cover how to connect the bitwarden Directory Connector tool to your GSuite directory.
+This article will cover how to connect the bitwarden Directory Connector tool to your G Suite directory.

 ## Requirements